 Autumn is harvest season in the Granite Belt and Southern Downs as farmers pick delicious, crisp apples and succulent stone fruit, and our vignerons carefully bring in their next vintage of grapes.
 As the season progresses, you feel the air turn crisp with the promise of winter to come.

 Colloquially known as Brass Monkey Season, winter offers crisp sunny days and cold, if not, freezing nights.
 The temperature can drop to as low as minus 10 degrees – great for snuggling by the fire!

 Our deciduous trees have dropped their leaves and the land is pale straw coloured, or ‘frost kissed’ as we call it.
 There is something tonal and eerily beautiful about the Stanthorpe landscape at this time of year.
 Initially, it first strikes you as stark and then you see the depths of tones and the spark of colour offered by our native wattle trees.

 Many wait in anticipation for snow that on a rare occasion spectacularly descends on the Granite Belt.
 Though we cannot promise snow, on most mornings you will wake to a magical white blanket of frost and as the sun rises, mist floats above our lake welcoming the day.

 At night, unwind in front of a crackling fire and as you look at the starry sky you will see quaint smoke trails billowing in the distance.
-This is perfect weather for savouring a glass of your favourite Granite Belt award winning red wine or to take a luxuriating soak in a steaming outdoor heated spa.
+This is perfect weather for savouring a glass of your favourite Granite Belt award winning red wine or to take a luxuriating soak in a steaming outdoor hot tub.
 It will invigorate your soul.